Dependency Loops¶

 When to use this pattern¶

-This pattern is a good fit when:
+This pattern fits when:

 - the rule depends on relationships between many nodes